sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 >**Old lab default passwords:** None yet, this is where old passwords will be listed if the lab default password changes.

+>**Passwords on Linux:** You may need to bypass password complexity requirements to use the default lab password on Linux.
+To do so use `sudo passwd <username>` from the command line where you replace `<username>` with the username of the account whose password is being changed.

 Every computer in the lab must have a user for the purposes of lab computer administration according to the following rules:

 - Username: `Telerobotics` or `telerobotics`